Living Sweet Moments

 These buttery Slow Cooker Dinner Rolls do not require proofing and are sweet, soft and delicious.
 Perfect to serve with dinner or with jam at breakfast.

 Just like this crock pot bread recipe, these rolls do not require any proofing time.
-Just make the dough, cut into rolls and insert.
+Just make the dough, cut it into rolls, and insert.
 The slow cooker will take care of the rest.

 These buttery Slow Cooker Dinner Rolls do not require proofing and are sweet, soft and delicious.
 Perfect to serve with dinner or with jam at breakfast.